 Granite® HDX: The prepainted steel that guarantees ideal corrosion protection and colour stability for the facades of Parkway Gate

-This student residence consists of thee blocks rising from a common ground floor with commercial spaces.
+This student residence consists of three blocks rising from a common ground floor with commercial spaces.
 Designed by Ian Simpson Architects, this new complex with its unique visual concept contributes to the Manchester skyline.
 Granite HDX® coated steel was used for the cladding facing the courtyard.
 This prepainted steel guarantees ideal corrosion protection and colour stability in harsh environmental conditions.

 Situated at Mancunian Way, a key gateway and the natural boundary to the progressive expansion of the Manchester city centre, the close-knit composition of these three buildings forming Parkway Gate was developed in consultation with the City Council and constitutes an important component in the master plan that will govern this urban edge.

 The 40 million GBP key development consists of three blocks with a commercially run, 729-bed student residence interconnected by a common ground floor with 465 m2 of retail space.
 Between the blocks, spiralling in height from 13 to 17 storeys, a central courtyard for the residents was created.
 The ground floor consists of two glazed podium spaces containing the reception, management suite, and commercial spaces.

 Metal cladding system

 Each of the three buildings’ external facades were built with a fast track Envirosips structural insulated panel system clad with contrasting colored Silk-Facade architectural panels of SBC HollandGroep.

 The courtyard facade is composed of muted shades of Granite® HDX by ArcelorMittal - coated metal that echoes the glazed brick light wells typical of the city’s Victorian warehouses.
 This prepainted steel guarantees ideal corrosion protection and colour stability in harsh environmental conditions.

 The building envelope was designed and installed ahead of schedule and well within budget by European Sheeting Ltd.

 The design: Irregular colours on the rectangular shapes